Call of Duty: Black Ops: Campaign

 In April 1961, CIA operatives Alex Mason (Sam Worthington), Frank Woods (James C. Burns), and Joseph Bowman (Ice Cube) join Operation 40, to assist Cuban exiles during the Bay of Pigs invasion and assassinate Fidel Castro.
 Mason kills Fidel Castro's body double and is forced to stay behind so Woods and Bowman can escape before being captured by Cuban forces.
 The real Castro hands Mason over to Soviet Army Major General Nikita Dragovich (Eamon Hunt).
 Imprisoned in the brutal gulag Vorkuta, Mason befriends ex-Red Army soldier Viktor Reznov (Gary Oldman), who recounts his origin backstory with Dragovich, Colonel Lev Kravchenko (Andrew Divoff), and ex-Nazi scientist Friedrich Steiner (Mark Bramhall).
 In October 1945, Reznov and his comrade Dimitri Petrenko recover Steiner and his chemical weapon "Nova 6" from a Nazi outpost on Baffin Island under Dragovich and Kravchenko's orders.
 However, Dragovich betrays them, wishing to see the effects of Nova 6.
 Reznov watches Dimitri die horrifically, only to escape when British Commandos, interested in acquiring Nova 6, assault their position.
 Reznov personally destroys the weapon, but is captured and sent to Vorkuta.

 In October 1963, Mason and Reznov spark an uprising, but Reznov stays behind, allowing Mason to escape.
-In November, Mason returns to the U.S., and is debriefed by his handler, Jason Hudson (Ed Harris), and attends a meeting at the Pentagon, where U.S. President John F. Kennedy (Chriss Anglin) orders Mason to assassinate Dragovich; Mason is haunted by numbers and visions of him pulling out his gun at him during the meeting.
+In November, Mason returns to the U.S., and is debriefed by his handler, Jason Hudson (Ed Harris), and attends a meeting at the Pentagon, where U.S. President John F. Kennedy (Chriss Anglin) orders Mason to assassinate Dragovich; Mason is plagued by anxiety and murderous visions during the meeting.
 Mason's team is deployed to Baikonur Cosmodrome, where they rescue fellow operative Grigori Weaver (Gene Farber).
 Afterward, they destroy the Soyuz spacecraft and eliminate scientists working for the Ascension group.
 Mason seemingly killed Dragovich in a car explosion; however, he doubts his presumed death and spends the next five years tracking him down.